OpenCHAMI/magellan/README.md

     --pass password \
     --host https://example.openchami.cluster \
     --port 27779 \
+    --output logs/
     --ca-cert cacert.pem
 ```

 This uses the info stored in cache to request information about each BMC node if possible.
-Like with the scan, the time to wait for a response can be set with the `timeout` flag as well.
-This command also requires the `user` and `pass/password` flag to be set if access the Redfish service requires basic authentication.
-Additionally, it may be necessary to set the `host` and `port` flags for `magellan` to find the SMD API (not the root API endpoint /hsm/v2).
+Like with the scan, the time to wait for a response can be set with the `--timeout` flag as well.
+This command also requires the `--user` and `--pass` flags to be set if access the Redfish service requires basic authentication.
+Additionally, it may be necessary to set the `--host` and `--port` flags for `magellan` to find the SMD API (not the root API endpoint "/hsm/v2").
+The output of the `collect` can be saved by using the `--output`

 Note: If the `db.path` flag is not set, `magellan` will use "/tmp/$USER/magellan.db" by default.